Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 Plants affected by sunscald will look healthy, and fruit will develop normally.

 However, yellow or white patches appear as the fruit ripens, giving it an unpleasant look.
-Later, mold may grow in the white spots and cause rotting.
+Later, mold may grow in the white spots, causing rot.

-Exposure to the direct rays of the sun during hot weather causes sunscald.
+Exposure to direct sunlight during hot weather can cause sunscald.

 The best thing to do is to avoid over-pruning.
-Also, consider using a cage over stakes since they provide more sun protection.
+Also, consider using a cage rather than stakes, as it can serve as a structure for applying shade cloth or other protective covers.

 14. Bacterial Speck

-Bacterial specks can be found in many parts of the plant.
+Bacterial specks can be found throughout the plant.
 Affected areas will have small black or brown necrotic spots surrounded by a yellow border.

-The disease has no cure; however, drip systems are a good solution to prevent many tomato plant diseases.
+The disease has no cure; however, drip systems are an effective way to prevent many tomato plant diseases.

 15. Bacterial Spot